mkrumholz/enigma/README.md

 ### Functionality

-Enigma can crack codes!
+`Enigma` can crack codes!
+All CLIs have been implemented (encryption, decryption, code-cracking).
 Given more time for the project, I would have liked to be able to better handle edge cases, such as providing better error messages prompting a user who, for example, inputs the wrong number of arguments for one of my runner files.
 However, I believe that based on the spec given, I have implemented all required and optional functionality.

 ### Object-Oriented Programming

-I have implemented one module, `Keyable`, which completes Enigma's optional inputs (necessary for using the key) when those are not provided.
-I created a module here since it will be called several times throughout Enigma and could, in a future case, also be used to help prompt users for proper inputs or generate inputs in the runner files.
+I have implemented one module, `Keyable`, which completes `Enigma`'s optional inputs (necessary for using the key) when those are not provided.
+I created a module here since it will be called several times throughout `Enigma` and could, in a future case, also be used to help prompt users for proper inputs or generate inputs in the runner files.
 Its methods are independent of the `Enigma` class, so it could be used in other situations, which made a module seem like the proper choice here.

 I did not use inheritance in this project, as there was no logical situation where I needed 3+ classes to inherit behaviors from a parent class.